Living the island life: A deep dive into the Sentosa property market

 At the same time, for buyers focused on investment, the smaller units tend to offer stronger yields—in some cases even outperforming comparable units in prime mainland locations.
 On the landed front, homes with wider frontages, private berths or sea-facing views continue to hold their appeal.
 These aren’t just properties—they’re lifestyle choices.

-Tricia Ang: Buyers in Sentosa are typically looking for spacious landed homes and high-end waterfront condos.
+Tricia Ang: Buyers in Sentosa are typically drawn to spacious landed homes and premium waterfront condos that offer privacy, expansive views and a sense of calm, distinct from the city’s pace.

-The balcony of a home at 15 Cove Grove overlooks the sea.
+A home at 15 Cove Grove that overlooks the sea.

 Blvd: What makes it a desirable enclave—how does it compare to the prime mainland districts in terms of lifestyle, desirability, and also the buyer (or tenant) profile?